Skip to main content

 What is a CMDB

-A CMDB (Configuration Management Database) is a system for storing and consulting asset information within an organization.
-The concept originates from the IT domain — it is a fundamental component of the ITIL (Information Technology Infrastructure Library) best practices.
+The concept originates from the IT domain and is a fundamental component of the ITIL (Information Technology Infrastructure Library) best practices.

-In this manual, the concept is extended and applied to any context where it is necessary to know, manage and control assets (Configuration Items or CIs).
+In this manual, the concept is extended and applied to any context where it is necessary to know, manage, and control assets (Configuration Items or CIs).

 What’s CMDBuild

-CMDBuild is a robust, customizable and extensible CMDB solution.
-Its extensibility is based on providing an open and dynamic environment that system administrators can design, configure and extend over time in terms of:
+Its extensibility is based on an open and dynamic environment that system administrators can design, configure, and extend over time in terms of:

 • object types